inrick/configs/README.md

 Instructions
 ------------

-The setup script will only remove files that are linked to this path and will only install files that do not already exist, meaning it is always safe to run:
+The `setup` script creates symlinks of relevant configuration files (based on system uname) into the user's home directory.
+Links are only created for files that do not already exist.
+Similarly, when unlinking, the script only ever removes links to files that point to within this repository.
+In other words, it is always safe to run:

-  * run `./setup install` to symlink config files to home,
+  * Run `./setup link` to symlink config files to home

-  * run `./setup remove` to remove created symlinks.
+  * Run `./setup unlink` to remove created symlinks.

 Misc.